Skip to Content

 Foil Transfer Kit

 The Foil Transfer Kit allows you to create beautiful and crisp foil effects on your projects.
-You only have one tip vs. three for Joy machines, when comparing to bigger machines.
+You only have one tip vs. three for Joy machines when compared to bigger machines.

 Here’s a list of materials you can foil with this tool: